aedmark/Bonepoke-Fractal/README.md

 It operates on the belief that bad writing isn't just a syntax error—it is a moral failing.
 It uses **Linguistic Physics** to measure the weight, velocity, and temperature of your words, rejecting "Zombie Nouns" and rewarding "Kinetic Vectors."

-## 🧠 The Architecture: The Hex-Brain
+## 🧠 The Architecture: The Octo-Brain

-BoneAmanita does not "read" text; it metabolizes it through six simultaneous lenses.
+BoneAmanita v0.2.1 does not just "read" text; it metabolizes it through eight simultaneous lenses, including new Temporal and Logic processors.

 ### 1. The Witch Ring (The Baba Yaga Protocol)

-**Function:** Authenticity Gatekeeper.
+Function: Authenticity Gatekeeper.

 The system smells fear.
-If you open with empty pleasantries ("I hope this email finds you well"), the **Witch** rejects you immediately.
+If you open with empty pleasantries ("I hope this email finds you well") or sycophancy without substance, the Witch rejects you immediately.

 > _Status: Active.
 She demands Meat, not Sugar._

 ### 2. The Lattice (Linguistic Physics)

+Function: Cognitive Aerodynamics.

-**Function:** Cognitive Aerodynamics.
-We measure **Narrative Drag** (the ratio of words to action).
+We measure Narrative Drag (the ratio of words to action).

 - **Enemy:** Stative verbs (_is, was, seems_).